ravinsharma7/AdventOfCode-Golang/README.md

   - Same chat window
 window.
 - Part 2 First try: Wrong.
 Correct second try:
-  - I think the ..., and # messed with the delimited and it got confused somehow.
-So I need to be aware of stop words and overload puntuations symbols.
+  - I think the `...`, and `#` messed with the delimiter and it got confused somehow.
+So I need to be aware of stop words and overloaded puntuations symbols as delimiter and input.
   - I had to reformat the question to get it right.
   - Same chat window